-APLU INCLUDES (Inclusion across the Nation of Communities of Learners of Underrepresented Discoverers in Engineering and Science) is a National Science Foundation-sponsored project aimed at expanding the diversity of STEM faculty by increasing the number and percentage of underrepresented and traditionally underserved groups, consisting of women, members of minority racial and ethnic groups, persons with disabilities, and those from low socioeconomic backgrounds.
+APLU INCLUDES (Inclusion across the Nation of Communities of Learners of Underrepresented Discoverers in Engineering and Science) is a National Science Foundation-sponsored project aimed at expanding the diversity of STEM faculty.

-Through a collaborative, evidence-based approach, the two-year project seeks to provide APLU’s membership of more than 230 public universities and university systems with tools to broaden student participation in STEM programs, foster career pathways toward the professoriate, and provide tools for universities to effectively recruit, hire, and retain faculty from underrepresented groups.
-Together we are helping scale transformational practices to better ensure the diversity of STEM faculty reflects the diversity of the nation.
+Through a collaborative, evidence-based approach, the project’s first phase seeks to provide APLU’s membership of more than 230 public universities and university systems with promising practices to broaden student participation in STEM programs, foster career pathways toward the professoriate, and tools to effectively recruit, hire, and retain STEM faculty from underrepresented groups.

 APLU’s more than 230 members are particularly poised to achieve movement on this complex issue as they award a high number of STEM undergraduate and graduate STEM degrees and employ a significant number of STEM faculty.
 According to the National Science Board’s 2016 Science and Engineering Indicators, public research universities award 48 percent of all science and engineering undergraduate degrees, 40 percent of master’s degrees, and 65 percent of doctoral degrees.